denismunene2006-lab/whatsapp-clone-project/README.md

 ## ⭐ Support

-If you found this project helpful or interesting, consider giving it a **star** on GitHub — it means a lot!
+If you found this project helpful or interesting, consider giving it a **star** on GitHub — it means a lot!✨

 ---